box/developer.box.com/content/guides/sso-identities-and-app-users/3-find-app-user.md

 # Find app user for SSO identity

-When a user logs into a Box custom application with their SSO provider, the first step that should be taken is to see if that user already exists from a previous login attempt where a Box user record was already created.
+When a user logs into a Box platform application with their SSO provider, the first step that should be taken is to see if that user already exists from a previous login attempt where a Box user record was already created.